TommyTeaVee/RKVR-Rajawali/README.md

 RKVR-Rajawali
 ================

-This repository is the library with sample app showing how to run a high performance VR game on Rockchip VR platforms.
+This repository is the library with sample app showing how to run a high performance VR app on Rockchip VR platforms.
 The 3d engine is using Rajawali.

 ##Device
 IMPORTANT info: The VR App could only runs on Rockchip VR Platform, which have AP RK3288/RK3399 inside and powerd by lots of GDCV's optimization.

+Update: Now if you choose vr-debug.aar the app could runs on normal mobile phones, without any performance optimization.
+Only for debug.

 ##Library